-The employer’s declarations will be sent to you automatically every month.
 Remember to submit and pay on time.
 You may have to pay late filing fees if you do not keep to the deadlines.

 Remember that when paying your social security contributions (into your tax account), use your assigned agreement registration number which starts with 66, not your personal identity number or coordination number.